Skip to content

 4. Take control in the bedroom!

 The key things to control here are noise, light and temperature.
 Ideally your room should be quiet, dark (although the level of darkness required differs between individuals) and cool, but not cold enough to be uncomfortable.
+If you cannot control noise, consider a simple fan or white noise, and keep lights low in the hour before bed.

 5. Stop trying and just breathe.